DataDog/hiring-engineers/answers.md

+# DataDog Solutions Engineer Assignment - Jason Dunlap
 **Prerequisites - Setup the environment**

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:

-Downloaded Vagrant 2.2.10 for Mac OSX 64-bit.
+I downloaded Vagrant 2.2.10 for Mac OSX 64-bit.
 Added Vagrant Box xenial64 to utilize Ubuntu 16.04.
-Installed the agent with the documentation provided [here](https://app.datadoghq.com/signup/agent#ubuntu)
+Installed the agent with the documentation provided [here.](https://app.datadoghq.com/signup/agent#ubuntu)

 You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 Here are instructions for setting up a Vagrant Ubuntu VM.
 We strongly recommend using minimum v.
 16.04 to avoid dependency issues.
 You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.